khsrali/LTB-Symm/README.md

 Update 6/11/22: finnally Version 2.0 is out!
-Check out on branch Version_2.0.
 I tried to make it more like a package.
 More of methods and object oriented.

+Check out on the main branch.
+I moved the other one branch: TB+read_data, I will keep that for a while just in case!

 Now, you may run like this:
 python input_script.py